sophiebatten123/Hangman/README.md

 - Users could be given hints based upon the word displayed on the screen.
 - The game could be used for educational purposes to help pupils revise keywords given definitions.

+# Data Model

+Functions and lists were the predominent features used throughout the game.
+These were organised carefully to ensure a consistent flow of code which can be seen below:

-# Program Logic
+## Program Logic

 Below is the logic flow chart used to map out the initial stages of the Hangman game ensuring the code written was efficient and served its purpose.

 ![Logic-flow-chart](assets/images/flow-chart.PNG)

-# Program Libraries
+## Program Libraries

 The game uses [Rich 10.16.2](https://rich.readthedocs.io/en/stable/introduction.html) Python library to generate styling and color within in game terminal.
 This Python library was imperative to the game, making elements of the page easier for the user to distinguish and improving the overall UX (User Experience).